CounterpartyXCP/Documentation/docs/basics/assets/counterparty-assets.md

 Since the `ratio1 == 10/20 == 1/2`, Alice must `ratio2 >= 2/1`, to match Sally’s order.
 In other words Alice must offer ‘’at least’‘16 of `asset_2` to get 8 of `asset_1` from Sally’s order.
 Let’s say Alice constructs order2 such that `give_quantity2 == 18` and hence `ratio2 = 18/8 > 2/1`.
 The order will be settled at `ratio1`: for every unit of `give_asset1` that Sally gives Alice, she will get two units of `get_asset1`.
 Moreover, since every trade is settled as much and `give_quantity2 == 18` Sally will receive’‘18’’ `get_asset1` in exchange for 9 `give_asset1`.

-#### Trading BTC on the decentralized exchange
+#### Trading BTC on the Decentralized Exchange

 Suppose Sally makes an order to trade `asset` in exchange for BTC, and Alice makes an order to trade BTC in exchange for `asset`.
 Upon placing order1, Sally’s account is immediately debited, as usual, and, once Alice has placed `order2`, it is matched with `order1`.
 However, her BTC is not debited from her account, and the protocol will not send her Sally’s XCP until Alice sends her BTC using Counterparty’s `btcpay` function.
 If Alice sends the BTC using `btcpay` in ‘’fewer than 10 blocks’’, the protocol will send her the XCP and thereby complete the transaction, otherwise, the trade expires, and the protocol will re-credit Sally’s address with `give_asset`.
-This feature is enabled on the CLI, and disabled on [Counterwallet](http://counterwallet.io), due to incompatibility with the browser-based security model.